MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 ### Your proxy only allows ports 80 and 443 traffic

 Some proxies restrict traffic to only ports 80 and 443.
-By default, communication to Azure Service Bus occurs on ports other than 443.
+By default, communication to Azure Relay occurs on ports other than 443.

-You can force the gateway to [communicate with Azure Service Bus by using HTTPS](service-gateway-communication.md#force-https-communication-with-azure-service-bus) instead of direct TCP.
+You can force the gateway to [communicate with Azure Relay by using HTTPS](service-gateway-communication.md#force-https-communication-with-azure-relay) instead of direct TCP.

 ### Gateway proxy unable to connect to Managed Data Lake